Nef cones of nested Hilbert schemes of points on surfaces: Introduction

 In this paper, we will show that many of the methods developed to study the birational geometry of Hilbert schemes of points on surfaces apply to the study of nested Hilbert schemes of points as well.
 In particular, we will compute the nef cones of two types of nested Hilbert schemes for rational surfaces and general $K3$ surfaces.
 These will provide examples of nef cones for varieties with high dimension and high Picard rank including some that are not $\mathbf{Q}$-factorial.

 Let $X$ be a smooth projective surface over $\mathbf{C}$ and let $X^{[n]}$ denote the Hilbert scheme parametrizing zero dimensional subschemes of length $n$ of $X$.
-The Hilbert scheme $X^{[n]}$ is a smooth projective variety of dimension $2n$ \cite{Fogarty2}.
+The Hilbert scheme $X^{[n]}$ is a smooth projective variety of dimension $2n$ by \cite{Fogarty2}.
 In recent years, the birational geometry of $X^{[n]}$ has been extensively studied.
-In particular, the minimal model program (MMP) has been run on it for many specific types of surface $X$ \cite{ABCH},\cite{Zhao}.
+In particular, the minimal model program (MMP) has been run on it for many specific types of surface $X$ (e.g. for $\mathbf{P}^2$ in \cite{ABCH} and \cite{LZ}).

 On the other hand, there are various natural generalizations of $X^{[n]}$ about which far less is known, in particular nested Hilbert schemes of points.
-Here we mainly consider
+They appear naturally in several contexts.
+First, they appear in the study of topology of Hilbert schemes of points.
+For example, they were used to define the representation of the Heisenberg algebra on $\oplus_n H^{\ast}(X^{[n]},\mathbf{Q})$ in \cite{Nakajima2}.
+Secondly, they appear in the study of knot invariants (e.g. \cite{GORS, OS}).
+Finally, they appear in the study of commuting varieties of parabolic subalgebras of $\mathrm{GL}(n)$ (c.f \cite{GG, BB}).